Atmo26/crisisheroine/Custom Rules.md

 Your arms and legs have been somehow petrified and you can't defend yourself against your enemies, only watch in horror or happines as they play with your body.

 \
+**Impalled by Tentacle**
+* CP Gain: 2
+* SP Gain: Pain 1, Ass 1
+* Requeriments: Attacked by any Tentacle type enemy or trap
+* Battle Use: 0 HP

+text goes here
+\

 <hr>